pranithakarumanchi99/WEB-PROJECT/QuizApp-master/README.md

 # Contributions:

-1. Pranitha  - works with main functionality of the application
+1. Pranitha  - works with main functionality of the application,database connection.
-2. Sushma - works with database, database connectivity and backend functionality
+2. Sushma - works with Statistics,Internal storage.
 3. Vikas - works with user Interface and main functionality